Recordkeeping and Program Evaluation

-- establishing a uniform violence reporting system and regular review of reports
+- Establish a uniform violence reporting system and regular review of reports

-- reviewing reports and minutes from staff meetings on safety and security issues
+- Review reports and minutes from staff meetings on safety and security issues

-- analyzing trends and rates in illnesses, injuries or fatalities caused by violence relative to initial or "baseline" rates
+- Analyze trends and rates in illnesses, injuries or fatalities caused by violence relative to initial or "baseline"

-- measuring improvement based on lowering the frequency and severity of workplace violence
+- Measure improvement based on lowering the frequency and severity of workplace violence

-- surveying employees before and after making job or worksite changes or installing security measures or new systems to determine their effectiveness
+- Survey employees before and after making job or worksite changes or installing security measures or new systems to

-- keeping abreast of new strategies available to deal with violence in the health care and social service fields as they develop
+- Keep abreast of new strategies available to deal with violence in the health care and social service fields as they

-- surveying employees periodically to learn if they experience hostile situations concerning the medical treatment they provide
+- Survey employees periodically to learn if they experience hostile situations concerning the medical treatment they

-- complying with OSHA and State requirements for recording and reporting deaths, injuries and illnesses
+- Comply with OSHA and State requirements for recording and reporting deaths, injuries and illnesses

-- requesting periodic law enforcement or outside consultant review of the worksite for recommendations on improving employee safety
+- Request periodic law enforcement or outside consultant review of the worksite for recommendations on improving

 Before beginning this quiz, we highly recommend you review the module material.
 This quiz is designed to allow you to self-check your comprehension of the